 Dual Diagnosis Treatment Options

-The first step of the treatment plan is usually detoxification.
-The alcohol needs to be removed from the body so that the person can then fully begin treatment and working on their recovery.
-From there, the patient will usually go to an inpatient rehab facility.
-With this option, the patient will have 24/7 care, including medical assistance.
-This type of treatment is the most effective as it offers support groups, therapy sessions and medication as needed.
-Outpatient treatment may also be considered, where the patient will work with a facility but live at home.
+If the alcohol abuse is ongoing, then the first step is usually detoxification.
+The alcohol needs to be eliminated before the individual can fully begin treatment and working on their recovery.
+From there, the patient will often go to a rehab facility as an inpatient or outpatient.
+With inpatient care, the individual lives at the facility during treatment with 24/7 care, including medical assistance, support groups, therapy sessions, and medication as needed.

 Impact of Dual Diagnosis on Treatment